eileenpaula/Driver-Drowsiness-Detection-System/README.md

 # Driver-Drowsiness-Detection-System

-Please follow the User Manaul: https://docs.google.com/document/d/1PggHZTMKaOSGutwm0t7sjMtuHehhgepLzoPDt9mqQbA/edit?usp=sharing
+Please follow the User Manual: https://docs.google.com/document/d/1PggHZTMKaOSGutwm0t7sjMtuHehhgepLzoPDt9mqQbA/edit?usp=sharing

 ## Mobile App Design
 This project implements an intuitive interface for users to interact with the Driver